 While walking through the streets of Kinari Bazaar, Padam Chaat Corner suddenly comes up in one corner.
 It’s another one of those hole-in-the-wall street food joints without any boundaries on two sides.

-The mountain of gol gappas on one side and the rather moody lighting – the street is relatively dark during the day – further makes it stick out.
+The mountain of gol gappas on one side and the rather moody lighting – the street is relatively dark during the day – further make it stick out.

 Padam epitomizes Delhi’s street food scene.
 Everyone accommodates themselves to allow newcomers to place their order.